 CH301 : Chemical Principles -- This course examines basic concepts of general chemistry, including: stoichiometry, atomic structure, periodic properties, chemical bonding, states and properties of matter, equilibria, acids and bases, and properties of organic compounds.
-This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
-The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Lab.
 3, Cr.
 4.

 CH310 : Introduction to Organic Chemistry -- An introduction to general organic chemistry with an emphasis on natural aspects of the topic.
 Areas of concentration will include: organic nomenclature, structural theory and stereochemistry of aliphatic and aromatic compounds, and chemical reactions of fundamental importance to organic chemistry.
 The laboratory will present a survey of analytic methods commonly employed in organic chemistry.
 Prerequisite: CH220.
 Rec.
 3, Lab.
 3, Cr.
 4.